Let’s start with one simple fact: your business needs a social media presence.

 Will they find an empty storefront or a rich source of information?
 Setting up robust profiles that you update frequently with relevant content will build your brand’s authority and make sure you make a positive first impression through social media, showing that your business is trustworthy, knowledgeable, and approachable.

 Look for ways to demonstrate your expertise as a thought leader in your industry—like writing pieces related to your expertise or expanding on your company’s mission.
-By showing what your business offers and values, you will establish confidence in potential customers.
+You will establish confidence in potential customers by showing what your business offers and values.

 3. Show Authenticity